syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 <!-- markdownlint-disable MD024 -->

-# Getting Started with Blazor Server Side App in .NET Core CLI
+# Getting Started with Blazor Server Side App in .NET CLI

-This article provides a step-by-step instructions for building Blazor Server App with Blazor Calendar using the [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).
+This article provides a step-by-step instructions for building Blazor Server App with Blazor Calendar using the [.NET CLI](https://dotnet.microsoft.com/download/dotnet/).

 ## Prerequisites

 * [System requirements for Blazor components](https://blazor.syncfusion.com/documentation/system-requirements)

-## Create a Blazor Server side project using .NET Core CLI
+## Create a Blazor Server side project using .NET CLI

 Run the following command to create a new Blazor Server application in the command prompt (Windows) or terminal (Linux and macOS).